 Although Jesus called for obedience, He wanted it in the truest form.
 “For I say unto you, That except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven” (Matthew 5:20).

-“For this is the love of God, that we keep his commandments: and his commandments are not grievous” (1 John 5:3).
+The apostle John sums up the Christian’s duty to God (non-legalistic): “For this is the love of God, that we keep his commandments: and his commandments are not grievous” (1 John 5:3 also Ecclesiastes 12:13).
 “Love worketh no ill to his neighbour: therefore love is the fulfilling of the law” (Romans 13:10).

 In His service,